What is a standard operating procedure (SOP) and how to write it

 They help you to hold them accountable.

-SOP’s improve communication
+SOPs improve communication

 When you write SOPs with clear instructions for performing specific tasks in the process, you improve communication with employees.

 No longer would they need to rack their brains to remember how you told them to do things.
+That alone saves hours.

-Instead, they can dash into descriptions attached to tasks assigned to them to refresh their memory, as well as communicate directly with you if there’s need for changes:
+Instead, they can dash into descriptions attached to tasks assigned to them to refresh their memory, as well as communicate directly with you if there is need for changes.
+Back and forth communication with employees on tasks and processes is a breeze in Tallyfy.

 Standard operating procedures create a safer work environment